Sintra-Cascais-Pena Palace 8-People Small Group Tour from Lisbon

 Stop 2

-Sintra is an old and mainly pedestrian village that was founded thousand years ago.
-The Greeks named Sintra the "Mountain of the Moon" and today is still a true fairy tale village.
-Is a UNESCO world heritage site since 1995.
-Here you will have free time for lunch (lunch costs are not included) and to enjoy some famous travesseiros (pillows), in a old bakery that existed since 1862, they are light puff pastries that are turned, rolled and folded seven times, and then filled with delicious almond-and-egg-yolk cream and lightly dusted with sugar.
-You can also enjoy the Sintra cheesecakes.
+Sintra is an ancient village, primarily pedestrian, that was founded thousands of years ago.
+The Greeks referred to Sintra as the "Mountain of the Moon," and it still resembles a fairy tale village today.
+It has been designated a UNESCO World Heritage Site since 1995.
+During your visit, you will have free time to try some famous travesseiros (pillows) from a historic bakery that has been in operation since 1862.
+These light puff pastries are intricately turned, rolled, and folded seven times, then filled with a delicious almond-and-egg-yolk cream and lightly dusted with sugar.
+You can also enjoy Sintra cheesecakes.

 3

-Visit an old bakery (in the same family since 1862) to enjoy the famous travesseiros (pillows), which are light puff pastries that are turned, rolled and folded seven times, and then filled with delicious almond-and-egg-yolk cream and lightly dusted with sugar.
-Or you can enjoy the Sintra cheesecakes (the first references date back to the XIII century; at that time, these cheesecakes were a form of payment for rent).
+Visit an old bakery that has been in the same family since 1862 to enjoy their famous travesseiros, which are light puff pastries rolled and folded seven times.
+These delightful pastries are filled with a creamy mixture of almond and egg yolk, then lightly dusted with sugar.
+Alternatively, you can try the Sintra cheesecakes, which have historical references dating back to the 13th century.
+At that time, these cheesecakes were often used as a form of rent payment.

 4